Who Built Stonehenge

 Stonehenge is located in Wilshire, England.
 Each stone weighs about 25 tons.
 Archeologists date the stones being built from 3000 BC to 2000 BC.
 Stonehenge once had 80 sarsens erected in square-shaped archways encircling its bluestones, but only 52 remain.

-Some scientists believe, Stonehenge’s builders used some sort of roller or dragged the heavy sarsens on a slippery surface like vegetation.
+Some scientists believe Stonehenge’s builders used a roller or dragged the heavy sarsens on a slippery surface like vegetation.

 The Myths of Giants, a Wizard, and the Devil

-Most beliefs were that Stonehenge was built by the Druids.
+Most beliefs were that the Druids built Stonehenge.
 These high priests of the Celts constructed it for sacrificial ceremonies.
-The myth involves the wizard Merlin using his wizardry to move the stones to England.
+The myth involves Merlin using his wizardry to move the stones to England.

 Africa because they had magical properties.